rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 ### Naming conventions

-Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with except to:
+Naming of data structures/enums and their fields/variants must follow names used in Bitcoin Core, with the following exceptions:
-- case, which should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants)
+- the case should follow Rust standards (i.e. PascalCase for types and snake_case for fields and variants);
-- `C`-prefix, which should be omitted
+- omit `C`-prefixes.

 ### Unsafe code

-Use of `unsafe` code is prohibited unless there is a unanonymous decision among library maintainers on the exclusion from this rule.
+Use of `unsafe` code is prohibited unless there is a unanimous decision among library maintainers on the exclusion from this rule.
 In such cases there is a requirement to test unsafe code with sanitizers including Miri.